nus-cs2103-AY2122S1/ip/docs/README.md

 ### `deadline` - Add a deadline task

 Add a deadline with a task description and the date and time of the deadline to the list.
+Format of command: `deadline <task description> /by MMM dd yyyy HH:mm` or
+`deadline <task description> /by yyyy-MM-dd HH:mm`.

 Example of usage:

-* `deadline <task description> /by MMM dd yyyy HH:mm`
+* `deadline report /by Aug 20 2021 18:00`
-* `deadline <task description> /by yyyy-MM-dd HH:mm`
+* `deadline project submission /by 2021-08-20 17:00`

 Expected outcome: